day8/re-frame/docs/MentalModelOmnibus.md

 which will deepen your understanding.

 This tutorial is a tour of these ideas, justifications and insights.
-It is a little rambling, but I'm hoping it will deliver for you at least one "Aaaah, I see" moment before the end.
+It is a little rambling, but the goal is for it to deliver for you at least one "Aaaah, I see" moment before the end.

 > If a factory is torn down but the rationality which produced it is